recalledz/project-start/docs/13-metamorphosis-stages-&-methods.md

 –0.12 Stability/sec

 - Egg stage has no active methods.
-Disciples simply train during the schedule's **Training** phase to gain metamorphosis XP.
+Disciples simply train when assigned to **Training** to gain metamorphosis XP.

 ---